-Students are required to exercise radiation protection at all times.
+Students are required to always exercise radiation protection.
 At no time may a student participate in a procedure utilizing unsafe protection practices.

-Radiation dosimetry badges are distributed by the Program Director.
+Radiation dosimetry badges are distributed by the Program Director or Clinical Coordinator(Radiation Safety Officer).
 Badges are to be worn at the collar, outside of the lead apron.
 Badges are to be removed while having personal medical or dental radiography performed.
 Badges are collected and read quarterly.